TheDynomike/multi-job-facefusion-script/README.md

 # Setup

+This tool assumes you've already got facefusion up and running.
+If not, please follow the facefusion repo for the installation instructions.

 Copy the multi_job.py file to your facefusion directory (should be same location as the run.py).

 In the facefusion directory, activate your virtual environment.